adamluckydo/ontology/3_Buddhism/Buddhism.md

 In order to end suffering once and for all, drastic measures must be taken.
 Specifically, adopting lenses that cast experience in a less-than-appealing light.
 Or, the Buddha would argue, an accurate light.
 These lenses are:

 1. Impermanence: Everything changes, nothing lasts
-2. Unsatisfactoriness (highly contended translation): Phenomena is "a bummer", or "not quite it", or, if you're really hardcore, "suffering"
+2. Unsatisfactoriness (highly contended translation): Phenomena is "a bummer", or "not quite it", or, if you're really hardcore, "suffering".
+Often referred to by the original Pali term: "Dukkha"
 3. Non-self: No phenomena is "I" or "me" or "mine".
 That is, there is no agent owning, controlling, or even witnessing phenomena.
 There is just experience.

 Sound a bit... bleak?
 Maybe this Buddha guy needed a good karaoke night.